Table of Contents[Hide][Show]

 - Biggest Drawbacks: Free version limits test inputs to 1,500 characters

 Content At Scale‘s AI content generation tools cater specifically to marketers and SEO professionals.
 According to their website, their solution is highly advanced and “so human-like” that it bypasses AI content detection, providing protection against potential Google updates.
 As a result, Content At Scale is positioned as a unique solution in the market.

 Content At Scale also offers a free AI detection tool on their website that quickly identifies bot-generated content.
 All you need is 25 words and the tool can scan up to 25,000 characters, making it suitable for both short and long text.

-- Key Features: Able to scan large block of text up to 25,000 characters long
+- Key Features: Able to scan large blocks of text up to 25,000 characters long

 - Biggest Drawbacks: Platform has trouble detecting AI-generated content in conversational form.

-The AI-assisted plagiarism detector, GPTZero, developed by Princeton University student Edward Zen, is unique for its transparent use of perplexity and burstiness metrics.
+The AI-assisted plagiarism detector, GPTZero, developed by Princeton University student Edward Zen, uses perplexity and burstiness metrics to determine if content was bot generated.
 The tool measures the randomness of a single sentence through perplexity, while burstiness assesses the overall randomness of all sentences in a text.

 In addition to giving an assessment on whether the tested input was human or AI-generated, GPTZero also provides a numerical value for both metrics.
 A lower score indicates a higher probability that the text was created by a bot.

 But our favorite feature of GPTZero is its ability to upload a pdf, docx, or txt file.
-This is the only AI detection tool that we evaluated with this capability.
+This is the only AI detection tool that we evaluated with this file upload capability.